SW-e/ADAmantiumForgers/index.md

 This clearly shows the orientation for our two left incognito communities.

 Community 2 reacts to international news lexical fields.
 Brexit is its most cited topic, and this community shows large interest for Europe, foreign countries leaders and other continents.
 Affairs regarding China appear to be discussed in this community more than in others, even if it is also discussed in communities 1, 3 and 5 in lower proportion.
 Interestingly, when isolating 'Yemen', comunity 2 is only the second community citing this country, as it is more present in community 1, and this topic appears to be interesting for left wing also.
-This community is also probably containing a lot of content from other English speaking countries, such as UK or Australia.
+This matches previous observations, with communtiy 2 containing medias from other English speaking countries, such as the UK.

 Community 3 clearly shows interest for religion and beliefs.
 It shows sharp peaks for topics such as 'ufo', 'prophecy' or 'christ'.
 It was not identified as close to conspiracist discourse, and therefore these channels don't appear to be widespreading conspiracy theories.
 They appear to be more focusing on religion and surnatural events.
 But these channels are still classified as being part of the News & Politics subjects by YouTube, and are probably at the interface between news and beliefs content.